Rookout/tutorial-python/README.md

 - Set up your debug session by selecting the Python app you started.
 See [Debug session setup](https://docs.rookout.com/docs/debug-session-setup) for more information
 - Add the source code according to the following [instructions](https://docs.rookout.com/docs/source-repos/).
 In this case, use the [local filesystem option](https://docs.rookout.com/docs/source-repos/) to associate the code in your local 'tutorial-python' folder.
 - Open the file 'app.py'
-- Add a Breakpoint next to line number 84 by clicking next the the line number in the file viewer
+- Add a Breakpoint next to line number 96 by clicking next to the line number in the file viewer
-- Go the the app webpage http://localhost:5000/ and add a todo in order to trigger the Breakpoint
+- Go to the app webpage http://localhost:5000/ and add a todo in order to trigger the Breakpoint
-- Check the bottom pane **Messages** and you'll see the snapshot you just added, as it was triggered by the handler of the web api when you added a todo
+- Check the bottom pane **Messages** and you'll see the snapshot

 Go through the [bug list](https://docs.rookout.com/docs/sample-applications.html#bug-hunt) and follow instructions to see some basic use cases.

 ## Common Pitfalls

 - Breakpoint status is pending (hollow with purple outline) -- Connection to the app was not able to be established.
 Make sure that you inserted the Rookout Token in the right place and that the SDK was properly installed.
-- Breakpoing status is disabled (solid grey) -- The breakpoint was disabled from collecting more data due to the limits being hit.
+- Breakpoint status is disabled (solid grey) -- The breakpoint was disabled from collecting more data due to the limits being hit.
-- Brekapoint error -- something went wrong.
+- Breakpoint error -- something went wrong.
 Check the breakpoint status to get more information on the error type, and for more information go to our [breakpoint status guide][https://docs.rookout.com/docs/breakpoints-status/].

 ## Want to learn more ?